-Unit: NT\$ thousand Remark Subsidiaries Subsidiaries Sub- subsidiaries Unit: N Investment Profit (Loss) Recognized for the Period (Note 2(3)) \$224 2,526 224 у- (Ц +;)Ц Pront (Loss) of Investee for the Period (Note 2(2)) \$224 18,191 224 q Carrying amount \$ 192,850 End of the Period Shareholding (%) · 100% Number of Shares ı I nent Amount End of Last Year \$30,312 (USD1,021 thousand) 175,000 \$30,312 (USD1,021 thousand) Initial Investment Amount End of the Period(Note 3) ı \$175,000 Principal Business Investmen t Industry Food Industry Investmen t Industry Location British Virgin Investmen Islands t Industry Taiwan British Virgin Investmen Islands t Industry Name of Investee (Note 1, 2) HUNYA INTERNATIONAL LIMITED Hunya Foods Co., Croissants Bakery Ltd. Ltd. ABSOLUBEST INVESTMENTS LIMITED Name of Investor Hunya Foods Co., Ltd. Hunya Foods Co., Ltd. HUNYA ABSOLUBEST INTERNATIONAL INVESTMENTS LIMITED LIMITED the investee company or the indirectly controlled investee company.
-The relationship between each investee company and the Company (if it is a subsidiary or sub-subsidiary) shall be indicated accordance with the circumstances of the Company's transfer of investment and each direct investment.
-The Company shall fill in the following information in the order of the reinvestment of Note 2: For cases other than those described in Note 1, the following regulations apply: (1) The columns of "Name of investee company", "Location", " Principal business", " Initial investment amount" and "Shareholding as of the end of the period" shall be determined in in the Notes column.
+Unit: NT\$ thousand

+· Remark Subsidiaries Subsidiaries Sub- subsidiaries Profit (Loss) Investment Profit of Investee (Loss) Recognized for the Period (Note 2(3)) \$224 2,526 224 Profit (Loss) of Investee for the Period (Note 2(2)) \$224 18,191 224 d Carrying amount \$ 192,850 End of the Period Number Shareholding of (%) ı 100% Number of ı nent Amount End of Last Year \$30,312 (USD1,021 tousand) 175,000 \$30,312 (USD1,021 tousand) Initial Investment Amount Ending Balance for the Current (Note 3) ı \$175,000 Principal Business Investment Industry Food Industry Investment Industry Location British Virgin Investment Islands Industry Taiwan British Virgin Investment Islands Industry Name of Investee (Note 1, 2) HUNYA INTERNATIONAL LIMITED Croissants Bakery Ltd. ABSOLUBEST INVESTMENTS LIMITED Name of Investor Hunya Foods Co., Ltd. Hunya Foods Co., Ltd. HUNYA INTERNATIONAL LIMITED investee company or the indirectly controlled invest The relationship between each investee company and the Company (if it is a subsidiary or sub-subsidiary) shall be indicated in the Notes accordance with the circums the Company's transfer of investment and each direct investment.
+The Company shall fill in the following information in the order of the reinvestment of the column.

-Note 1: If a public company has a foreign holding company and is required by local laws and regulations to use consolidated financial statements as the primary financial statements, the disclosure of information about the foreign investee company may be limited to the relevant information of the holding company.
+Note 1: If a public company has a foreign holding company and is required by local laws and regulations to use consolidated financial statements as the primary financial statements, the disclosure of information about the investee company may be limited to the relevant information of the holding company.